 Caring for a dog with diabetes can be a challenge.
 However, the more you know about the condition and the more practice that you get supporting your diabetic dog, the easier it will become to look after them.

 Most of the time, simple dietary and lifestyle changes can be adequate to manage the condition.
 Here are some top tips to help you best support your diabetic dog.

-There is lots of great dog food for diabetes available in most pet stores nowadays.
+There is a lot of great dog food for diabetes available in most pet stores nowadays.
 Make sure to read the labels when you buy a new type of food and ensure that it doesn’t contain too many simple sugars or saturated fats.

 High-fibre diet that is full of complex carbohydrates is recommended for dogs with diabetes.
 Aim to feed your dog lots of different vegetables, such as broccoli, cauliflower, carrots, and cucumber.
 This might sound odd and your dog might turn their nose up to the veggies initially.